kadeillian21/montana-cost-of-living-api/README.md

 rails server
 ```

+Then visit 'localhost:3000/cities.json' to view what the API is returning on the backend.

-You can test web requests as documented in the `requests.http` file.
+You can also test web requests as documented in the `requests.http` file.

-## Roadmap
+## Future Plans

 List any ideas you plan on implementing in the future.